top of page

 Before writing

-Reporting is everything, to report well, you have to be planned and organized with your information.
+Reporting is everything; to report well, you have to be planned and organized with your information.
 Every story you write must have in-depth reporting prevalent throughout.
-This section should represent how I report and what I recommend most writers in the ODYSSEY to do as well.
+This section should represent how I report, how I prepare when reporting, and what I recommend most writers in the ODYSSEY to do as well.

 Enterprise planning document

 Left: Here is a PDF of a planning document I made for an enterprise story I did on suicide prevention.
-A big part of my reporting process is a planning document, that's the first step always.
-My ideas are often running around in my brain so without writing them all out I forget them very easily.
+A big part of my reporting process is a planning document, which is the first step.
+My ideas often run around in my brain, so without writing them all out, I forget them very easily.
 In this specific document, I start with a few notes, then stakeholders with contacts and updates on communications.
-I also included a couple of loose ideas and several drafts worth of outlines.
-I love planning documents because they help me keep things organized throughout my reporting.
+I also included a couple of loose ideas and several drafts' worth of outlines.
+I love planning documents because they help me stay organized throughout my reporting.

 Before interviews

-Interviews are likely my favorite part of journalism, I like to talk to new people and have conversations about topics with in-depth questions.
-And to have these good conversations you need to research your topic and create a large question bank you can pull from when needed, while also making room for follow up questions.
+Interviews are likely my favorite part of journalism.
+I like to talk to new people and get to know them better so I can tell their story to the best of my ability.
+To have these good conversations, you need to research your topic and create a large question bank you can pull from when needed, while also making room for follow-up questions.

 Interview questions pt1

 Left: In this image is a question bank I made for a story I wrote on new recycling bins in my school.
-I have a section for the teacher and president of the club in charge of it and for a press conference.
-I do use questions from different parts of the list for anyone the sections are just a starting point.
-One thing I have improved on since the creation of this was more of an equal distribution of the 5W 1H.
-However I do still feel like this is a very good question bank.
+I have a section for the teacher and the president of the club in charge of it, and for a press conference.
+I do use questions from different parts of the list for anyone; the sections are just a starting point.
+One thing I have improved on since the creation of this was a more equal distribution of the 5W 1H.
+However, I do still feel like this is a very good question bank.

 Interview questions pt2